Allysin Kay: Absolute Intense Wrestling (2010–2014)

 Kay debuted in Absolute Intense Wrestling (AIW) in April 2010, losing to Jessicka Havok, and the following month, she lost to Angel Dust.
 At Girls Night Out 3 in January 2011, Kay earned her first victory in AIW, defeating Roxie Cotton.
 In June at Road to Absolution, she joined the Flexor Industries stable.
 At Girls Night Out 4, she defeated Mickie Knuckles.
 Kay lost to Mia Yim at Girls Night Out 5, in a match where Yim legitimately broke Kay's nose with a kick.
 At Girls Night Out 6 on April 15, 2012, Kay faced Yim for the vacant AIW Women's Championship, which Kay won.
 The third match of the series between the duo took place at Girls Night Out 7, where Kay retained her championship.
 Kay went on to defend her championship against Jennifer Blake, Crazy Mary Dobson, and KC Warfield throughout 2012.
 In 2013, Kay defeated Mickie Knuckles to retain the championship at Girls Night Out 8 in March, and successfully defended the championship against Veda Scott and MsChif in October and November, respectively.
-In March 2014, Kay retained the championship against Leah Von Dutch at Girls Night Out 11, but the lost the championship to Athena at Girls Night Out 12 on March 29 in a no disqualification, falls count anywhere match.
+In March 2014, Kay retained the championship against Leah Von Dutch at Girls Night Out 11, but they lost the championship to Athena at Girls Night Out 12 on March 29 in a no disqualification, falls count anywhere match.